 The series showcases South Africa’s wildlife, shining a light on the critical conservation issues affecting some of the most vulnerable species.
-It’s an emotional rollercoaster as our wildlife heroes draw us into their lives and talk about their passion to save animals in danger of extinction, from penguins and sharks in the Western Cape to the ‘Big Five’ in the Lowveld.
+It’s an emotional rollercoaster as our wildlife heroes draw us into their lives and talk about their passion for saving animals in danger of extinction, from penguins and sharks in the Western Cape to the ‘Big Five’ in the Lowveld.

-Each hour-long programme transports us to South Africa, where we will see vets and volunteers relocate giraffe, rescue a two-week old hippo, become surrogate mums for orphaned monkeys, give mouth-to-mouth resuscitation to a cheetah and assist in the process of dehorning a rhino — all in a day’s work.
+Each hour-long programme transports us to South Africa, where we will see vets and volunteers relocate a giraffe, rescue a two-week-old hippo, become surrogate mums for orphaned monkeys, give mouth-to-mouth resuscitation to a cheetah and assist in the process of dehorning a rhino — all in a day’s work.

 At Care for Wild, the largest Rhino sanctuary in the world we meet Will Shortridge, a zookeeper from Colchester and Rachael Pfeiffer, a veterinary nurse assistant from Kent.
 Both Will and Rachael are excited about the upcoming TV Series.

 Will Shortridge: "Having grown up in the UK I never could have imagined that I would be given the opportunity to work with African wildlife.
 If you are thinking about it, go and do it!"

 Rachael Pfeiffer: "Volunteering has changed the path of my life and I hope this show inspires people to follow their dreams as well.
 Working with the rhinos is the most fulfilling career I could have imagined doing."

 Care for Wild’s mission is to help stop Africa’s rhinos from slipping towards extinction.
 Will and Rachael share founder Petronel Nieuwoudt’s determination to create a place of safety for rescued, injured and orphaned rhinos.